attcs/Octree/README.md

 * Basic point and bounding box objects are available, but adaptors can be used to attach into an already developed system.
 * The underlying container is a hash-table (`std::unordered_map`), which only stores the id-s and the bounding box of the child nodes.
 * Original geometry data is not stored, so any search function needs them as an input.
-* Higher dimensional tree definition is available for more advanced problems.
+* Higher dimensional tree definition is available for more advanced problems (up to ~27).
 * Unit tests are attached.
 (Microsoft Unit Testing Framework for C++)

 ## Major aliases in NTree